foundersandcoders/coursebook/src/course/application/number-functions.md

 // Logs 4
 ```

+## Return larger

-:three: Write a function which accepts two numbers.
+Write a function which accepts two numbers.
 The function should return the larger number.

 Examples: